AyomiCoder/AyomiCoder/README.md

-# Hi there, I'm Ayomide! 👋
+# Hi there! 👋

-Welcome Anon!

 ## 🚀 About Me
-I'm Ayomide, a backend developer fueled by my curiosity and desire to solve complex problems.
+I'm Ayomide, a backend developer fueled by the curiosity and desire to solve complex problems.
 When I'm not coding, I share my knowledge through technical writing.

 ## 🛠️ My Tech Stack/ Technologies
 - **Backend Frameworks:**